 Although hair loss affects up to 50% of men by age 50 and 8 million UK women , there still seems to be a lack of effective topical treatments to prevent baldness.

-This is mainly because there still isn’t really a definitive answer as to what causes pattern hair loss .
+This is mainly because there still isn’t really a definitive answer as to what causes pattern hair loss (androgenetic alopecia) .
 Scientists believe baldness is largely due to a genetic sensitivity to DHT, worsened by poor blood flow.
-But there are many other potential causes of hair loss.
+However, there are many other potential causes of hair loss.

 Although there are many treatments that you can undergo to prevent or stop hair loss, one of the newer treatments that are gaining popularity is Stemoxydine.

-If you’d like to learn more about this ingredient and whether it’s effective for treating hair loss, keep on reading.
+If you’d like to learn more about this medication and whether it’s effective for treating hair loss, keep on reading.

-Stemoxydine is a P4H inhibitor, which helps to shorten the kenogen stage of hair growth – which is one of the possible contributors to hair loss .
+Stemoxydine is a P4H inhibitor, which helps to shorten the kenogen stage (the period of time between the shedding and new growth stage where the hair follicle remains empty) of the hair growth cycle – which is one of the possible contributors to hair loss .

 In a study it was found that when hair was growing under low-oxygen conditions, stem cells were more effective at creating and preserving hair follicles.
 So, Stemoxydine is supposed to create this low-oxygen environment to create longer and denser hair for people suffering from hair loss.